Eyal Podell

-Eyal Podell (/eɪˈjɑːl poʊ-ˈdɛl/; אייל פודל; born November 11, 1975) is an Israeli-American actor and screenwriter.
+Eyal Podell (/eɪˈjɑːl poʊ-ˈdɛl/; אייל פודל) is an Israeli-American actor and screenwriter.
 He is best known for his portrayals of Professor Adrian Korbel in the soap opera The Young and the Restless, Evram Mintz in Defying Gravity, and Namir Eschel in NCIS.

 With partner Jonathon E. Stewart, he wrote the screenplay or story for the films Cars 3 (2017), The Angry Birds Movie 2 (2019), and Scoob!
 (2020).

 Early life

 Podell was born in Tel Aviv, Israel, to a family of Jewish background.
 After spending the first two years of his childhood in Israel, Eyal and his family relocated to the United States for a year and then moved to Hong Kong, where he lived until the age of eight.
 Upon his return to the United States, his family settled in New York's Westchester County.
 He attended Byram Hills High School in Armonk with fellow actors Sean Maher and David Harbour.
 He is a graduate of Dartmouth College in Hanover, New Hampshire.